samoht/dyntype/README.md

     ocamlfind ocamlopt -syntax camlp4o -linkpkg -package dyntype.syntax t.ml

 You can report issues using the Github issue tracker at <http://github.com/mirage/dyntype/issues>, or mail the authors at <mailto:mirage@recoil.org>.
 If you use Dyntype somewhere, feel free to drop us a short line and we can add your project to the Wiki as well.

+We recommend you install Dyntype using the OPAM package manager, available at <http://opam.ocamlpro.com>.

 Dynamic Types
 =============